Easy and Delicious Homemade Dairy-Free Crepes are made with eggs, flour, plant-based milk, and a dash of sugar. No dairy or lactose.

 Nutrition data is automatically calculated using Nutritionix and may not be accurate.

 This recipe is sponsored by Hofer Slovenija (you may also know it as Aldi).
-It is our favorite grocery store and we love their products.
-If you are from Slovenia, do head over to Hofer’s Instagram account for even more delicious recipes!

 If you like this recipe, you can let us know in the comments below or on social media using #vibrantplate and tag us @vibrantplate.
 We’re always happy to read your feedback and LOVE seeing your take on our recipes.

-Don’t forget to subscribe to our Newsletter – you’ll be notified when we post new recipes, plus you get a free gift from us 💚 A 15-recipe free e-book with our most beloved recipes!
+Don’t forget to subscribe to our Newsletter – you’ll be notified when we post new recipes, plus you get a free gift from us 💚 A free e-book with our most beloved recipes!